shaun-jacks/intro-R-workshop-mind/docs/01-Data-Exploration.md

 - store the filepath within a character variable
 - the filepath could be relative to your working directory, or absolute
-- `read.csv` is a function that could read CSV files into your R environment
+- `read.csv` is a function that could read CSV files on your computer, and returns a dataframe for your R environment to use

 ```r